Unity-Technologies/Graphics/com.unity.sg2/Documentation~/previews/OneMinus.md

 ## Description
-subtracts the input from one.
+Subtracts the input from one.
 For values between 0 and 1, this inverts the value.

 ## Inputs
-**In** - input value
+**In** - Input value.

 ## Output
-**Out** - the input subtracted from one
+**Out** - The input subtracted from one.